 The first few of Sinelnikov’s posts got replies with a sizable number of video, photo and text reports.
 They came not only from The Daily Me reporters, but also from amateur experts who first reported that the meteorite was associated with an asteroid expected by NASA but later retracted that statement.
 The amateur media observers joined in; they posted summaries of whatever information about the meteorite appeared in news agencies in chronological order.
 A funny fact: some reporter from Kommersant daily was posting requests for any witness videos across all public feeds.
-Similarly, dashcam videos gone viral full of the dirty language.
+Similarly, dashcam videos gone viral full of strong language.
 These videos spread notoriously around the world, and I was also informed about that fact via my copy The Daily Me later.

 As a result of all this, I didn’t even need to look up the websites of the news agencies or any mass media agencies.
 The Viral Editor, a tool for collective editing, an editor-in-chief for my own The Daily Me, provided me with as many recent evidence reports and photos or videos as I needed right from the news feeds.
 I myself posted a few comments saying there’s too much of bad language coming with the dashcam videos; then I read eyewitness accounts and idle comments of some “comet experts.”
-By the power of my old habit I took a look only at the RBC agency’s website just to see their slow progress.
-And I looked up the website of the Ministry of Emergency Situations, too; and by the way I found that the Ministry responded to the event fairly quickly (for a governmental institution), although the message itself was quite funny saying something like “due to the destruction of the window panes.”
+By the power of my old habit, I took a look only at the RBC agency’s website just to see their slow progress.
+And I looked up the website of the Ministry of Emergency Situations, too; and by the way, I found that the Ministry responded to the event fairly quickly (for a governmental institution), although the message itself was quite funny saying something like “due to the destruction of the window panes.”
 I went on to add this info to the Viral Editor acting practically like a Viral Editor’s eager intern reporter, and that’s because the media usage nowadays is not only about the consumption, but also about the contribution.

-Comments were piling on along with the news; some said that the conservative politician Zhirinovsky and the democratic journalist Latynina talked about the military origin of the meteorite and demanded an investigation to find its “tail number,” although their opinions differed in that Zhirinovsky expected to find it in Latin script, while Latynina was sure in would be in Cyrillic.
+Comments were piling on along with the news; some said that the conservative politician Zhirinovsky and the democratic journalist Latynina talked about the military origin of the meteorite and demanded an investigation to find its “tail number,” although their opinions differed in that Zhirinovsky expected to find it in Latin script, while Latynina was sure it would be in Cyrillic.
 (There was also a theory around Decepticons encoding symbols.)
 All in all, the bulk of these accounts gave me an entire range of all possible interpretations and theories including the political satire, something that the official media outlets would either not dare publish or perhaps get on to it no sooner than the next day.
-However, I don’t even know if they ever did get to doing it because I never got to use their news portals.
+However, I don’t even know if they ever did get to do it because I never got to use their news portals.

 If people ever looked up the mainstream media it was only to wonder about how they’re doing covering the story, but not in order the get the news on the story.
 What interests the public now is how quickly the official media will confirm what is already obvious, what will they miss or mess up this time.

 And even the validation by the mainstream media is somehow not what it was before.
 It became absurd: the regular media covered the occurrence in Chelyabinsk by referencing Internet witness accounts.
 In other words, they reacted to events happening on the Internet rather than in Chelyabinsk.
 They have to chase the tail of someone who has already scooped the news and posted it first.
 That is a new kind of humsterization of journalism (the term “humsterization” was coined by Dean Starkman in his critics on journalists’ fight for the readers’ turnover: “The Hamster Wheel is volume without thought.
-It is news panic, a lack of discipline, an inability to say no. It is copy produced to meet arbitrary productivity metrics”.
+It is news panic, a lack of discipline, an inability to say no. It is a copy produced to meet arbitrary productivity metrics”.
 Columbia Journalism Review, 2010)